Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: General Framework for the Auxiliary Game Approach ( )

-Throughout the proof, to highlight the difference between the auxiliary game (\Cref{def:auxiliary game}) and the original game, we write down the following three restrictions that we described in the main text: \begin{enumerate} \item \textbf{Reports only depend on $(t,\mA_t)$.} Agents are forced to decide their reports $v_{t,i}$ only depending on their own private utilities $u_{t,i}$, the current round number $t$, and the set of alive agents $\mA_t$. \item \textbf{No Mark Up Unless $p_{t,i}>1$.} When $p_{t,i}=\frac{2K^2}{(T-t)q_{t,i} c} \leq 1$ (\textit{cf.} $\hat p_{t,i}=\min\big (\frac{8K^2}{(T-t) \hat q_i c},1\big )$ defined in \Cref{alg:mechanism}), agents must have their reports no larger than actual utilities, \textit{i.e.}, $v_{t,i}\le u_{t,i}$. \item \textbf{Eliminate Immediately on Mark Up.} In case an agent $i$ wins by marking up, \textit{i.e.}, $i_t=i$ and their report $v_{t,i}>u_{t,i}$, they are eliminated for all future rounds.
-In comparison, in the original game, agent $i$ would be eliminated with probability $\hat p_{t,i}\le 1$ (see \Cref{line:randomly_check} of \Cref{alg:mechanism}). \end{enumerate}
+To summarize, the auxiliary game \Cref{def:auxiliary game formal} differs from the original game in three aspects: \begin{enumerate} \item \textbf{Reports only depend on simplified $\tilde \mH_t$.} Agents must decide their reports $v_{t,i}$ only using their own private utilities $u_{t,i}$, the current round number $t$, and the set of alive agents $\mA_t$. \item \textbf{No Over-Reporting Unless $p_{t,i}>1$.} When $p_{t,i}=\frac{1+K^2}{(T-t)q_{t,i} c} \leq 1$ (cf. the $\frac{4(1+K^2)}{(T-t)\hat q_{t,i} c}$ term in $\hat p_{t,i}$), agents must have their reports (roughly) upper bounded by utilities, i.e., $v_{t,i}\le u_{t,i}+R$. \item \textbf{Eliminate Immediately on Mark Up.} In case an agent $i$ wins by over-reporting, i.e., $i_t=i$ and their report $v_{t,i}>u_{t,i}+R$, they are eliminated for all future rounds.
+In comparison, in the original game, agent $i$ would be eliminated w.p. $\hat p_{t,i}$ that may be less than $1$ (\Cref{line:randomly_check} in \Cref{alg:mechanism}). \end{enumerate}

-In the auxiliary game, the V-function only depends on the simplified history $\tilde \mH_t$ since agents' and the mechanism' actions only depend on $\tilde \mH_t$.
-Therefore, for a joint strategy ${\bm \pi}^r$, the agents' V-functions under ${\bm \pi}^r$ starting from simplified history $\tilde \mH_t$ can be written as